%20(2)%20(1)%20(1)%20(1)%20(1).jpg/:/)

 'Hi, I’m Marion!
 I’m a professional model, content creator, and mentor for aspiring models.
 My mission is to inspire and empower others to pursue their dreams, build confidence, and unlock their full potential.

-I had to navigate life as an immigrant girl integrating into a predominantly Caucasian country.
-Losing my mother at a young age, I grew up as an orphan until I was adopted by my loving Swiss father, who gave me the stability and support I needed to thrive.
+I was born in Sierra Leone; I lost my dad at a very young age but was raised in Switzerland from the age of seven.
+I was adopted by my loving Swiss father, who gave me the stability and support I needed to thrive.
 Despite a challenging childhood, I found resilience and purpose through modeling.

 At 19, I began my modeling journey, and by 21, I had won my first beauty pageant- Miss Northwest Switzerland.
 I went on to become the first Black woman to be the runner-up on Switzerland’s Next Top Model, an achievement that paved the way for my recognition as a rising star in the influencer world in 2022'.